-In some versions of the myth, there are three Washerwomen, cursed to wash the funeral shrouds of those who are about to die; usually the unfortunate soul that stumbles upon them.
+In some versions of the myth, there are three Washerwomen, cursed to launder the funeral shrouds of those who are about to die, usually the unfortunate soul that stumbles upon them.
 Sometimes, if the imminent death is a violent one, the women will be found washing the bloody clothes of the soon-to-be corpse.
 In these encounters, the Washerwomen do not seek contact with those who witness them and respond harshly if they are interrupted from their work.
 This version has reverberations back to Greek mythology, having similarities to the Fates.
 The witches in Shakespeare’s Macbeth may have drawn influence from this myth as well.

 Scottish variations of the myth are equally as bloody, though offer methods of trickery for escaping the woman’s wrath.
-For example, it is said that if you can position yourself between the water and the woman you can petition her for three wishes.
+For example, it is said that, if you can position yourself between the water and the woman, you can petition her for three wishes.
 English variations often veer towards witchcraft, with the Washerwoman being in a reverse roll, appearing to help others with their laundry.
 Then, after the task is complete, they visit their victims at their homes to claim their souls for the devil.

 Most of us in the modern age are far removed from washing our clothes in the river, thus the legend of Les Lavendieres is long faded, even from our grandparent’s memories.
 However, as a word of advice, if you find yourself joined by some enigmatic grandam under the flickering lights of a midnight laundromat, take care and be kind.
 You never know, it may be Fate.